wpilibsuite/frc-docs/source/docs/hardware/hardware-basics/status-lights-ref.rst

 ------------------------

 .. image:: images/status-lights/jaguar-status-light.png
-  :alt: Shows the single LED in the center.
+  :alt: The single LED in the center.
   :width: 400

 +------------------------------+------------------------------------------------+